 - Location: best whale viewing, whether you are kayaking or relaxing at camp

-- Dedicated camp cook, trained specifically to prepare our custom coastal cuisine designed by Gowlland Harbour Resort’s Gourmet Chef
+- Custom coastal cuisine designed by Gowlland Harbour Resort’s Gourmet Chef

 - Large wood-heated, covered common area and dining room